Accounting Technician Salary

 Popular Skills for Accounting Technician

-Accounting Technicians report using a deep pool of skills on the job.
-Most notably, skills in Financial Reporting, Payroll Administration, General Ledger Accounting, and Accounting are correlated to pay that is above average, with boosts between 6 percent and 11 percent.
-Skills that are correlated to lower pay, on the other hand, include Reconciliation, Microsoft Office, and Budgeting.
-The majority of those who know Accounts Payable also know Microsoft Excel.
+Survey takers working as Accounting Technicians report using a large range of professional skills.
+Most notably, skills in Financial Reporting, Accounting, General Ledger Accounting, and Payroll Administration are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
+Skills that seem to negatively impact pay include Reconciliation, Microsoft Office, and Budgeting.
+Those familiar with Accounts Payable also tend to know Microsoft Excel.

 Pay by Experience Level for Accounting Technician